The Montague Arms: History

+After re-opening in 2014 the venue was often played by bands from the UK DIY punk and indie scenes, as well as occasionally by foreign touring bands.
+From hardcore punk bands like Good Throb, to more melodic punk rock bands like Big Joanie, RVIVR and Colour Me Wednesday, as well as jazzier post-punk like King Krule and Goat Girl.

 In January 2018 the current managers were forced to make some of the pub’s eight bar staff redundant and cancel upcoming gigs at short notice after they were informed that the pub had been sold.
 A Change.org petition was set up imploring the new owners to keep the venue as a live music venue which received over 9,000 signatures.

 For its last three years it was the venue for an independently run LGBTQ+ friendly clubnight called Passionate Necking, as well as a monthly DIY comedy cabaret, Piñata.

 In May 2018 the premises was reopened solely as a pub under new management with a "minimalist" aesthetic.
 Despite the community's expectation that it was going to relaunch as a gastropub following the demolition of its iconic stage, the pub concentrated instead on cocktails and games, such as shuffleboard and table football.
 The pub failed to draw in enough custom and shut its doors again in July 2019.

 The building is still unused, and any possibility of returning it to being a venue was temporarily under threat in early 2021 when a proposal was submitted to knock it down, replacing it with flats and a much smaller pub which would most likely be prohibited from hosting live music.
 After a flurry of objections from the public, a letter signed jointly by Telegraph Hill ward councillors Paul Bell, Joan Millbank and Luke Sorba was published voicing their own disagreement with the plans.

+In February 2023 a new planning application was submitted.
+This replaced a previous and subsequently withdrawn application from May 2022 that had proposed digging out the basement for use as an entertainment space.
+The 2023 proposal dropped that part of the plan, with intentions to extend the existing floors for private accommodation and reduce the pub space as a result of utilisation for bicycle and bin storage and a new stairwell, leaving a reduced size function room.
+The proposal also included conversion of some of the cellar space to a kitchen, paving the way for a future gastropub or restaurant.
+Permission was granted in November 2023, ending any lingering hopes of the pub returning as a live venue of equal size to before.
+The application also mentions fitting a sound limiter, which will make any further live music more difficult by cutting power if a certain decibel level is reached.